-Students seeking the Regents diploma with advanced designation must: Assessment Combinations for Advanced Designation Meet the credit and assessment requirements for a Regents diploma; and Pass two additional Regents exams or Department approved alternatives in mathematics; and Traditional Combination ELA, Global History and Geography, US History and Government, 3 mathematics, 2 science (1 life science, 1 physical science) = 8 assessments Pass one additional Regents exam or Department approved alternative in science students seeking advanced designation must pass at least one Regents exam or Department approved alternative in both sciences (one life and one physical); and Pathway Combination (other than STEM) ELA, 1 social studies, 3 math, 2 science (1 life science, 1 physical science), 1 Pathway (other than science or math) = 7 (+Pathway) or 8 assessments.
-Complete a sequence: o earn an additional 2 units of credit in World Languages and pass a locally developed STEM (Mathematics) Pathway Combination ELA, 1 social studies, 4 math , 2 science (1 life science, 1 physical science) = 8 assessments.
-Checkpoint B World Languages examination, or complete a 5 unit sequence in the Arts, or complete a 5 unit sequence in CTE.
+Assessment Combinations for Advanced Designation

+• Traditional Combination ELA, Global History and Geography, US History and Government, 3 mathematics, 2 science (1 life science, 1 physical science) = 8 assessments Pathway Combination (other than STEM) ELA, 1 social studies, 3 math, 2 science (1 life science, 1 physical science), 1 Pathway (other than science or math) = 7 (+Pathway) or 8 assessments.
+STEM (Mathematics) Pathway Combination ELA, 1 social studies, 4 math 1 , 2 science (1 life science, 1 physical science) = 8 assessments.
 STEM (Science) Pathway Combination ELA, 1 social studies, 3 math, 3 science (at least 1 life science, at least 1 physical science) = 8 assessments.

-\ A student with a disability may appeal scores between 52 and 54 on up to two Regents examinations in any discipline and graduate with the local diploma.
+^{} A student with a disability may appeal scores between 52 and 54 on up to two Regents examinations in any discipline and graduate with the local diploma.
 Reference New York State Diploma/Credential Requirements: Local diploma for Students with Disabilities.

-^In the event a student with a disability is unable to attain a passing score on any Regents examination, the student may be eligible for a Superintendent Determination of a local diploma.
+[^]In the event a student with a disability is unable to attain a passing score on any Regents examination, the student may be eligible for a Superintendent Determination of a local diploma.
 Reference Appeals, Safety Nets, and Superintendent Determination.

-English Language Learners seeking an appeal for a score of 55-59 on the ELA Regents Exam are only eligible if they entered the United States in grade 9 or after and were classified as an English Language Learner when they took the test the second time.
+1English Language Learners seeking an appeal for a score of 55-59 on the ELA Regents Exam are only eligible if they entered the United States in grade 9 or after and were classified as an English Language Learner when they took the test the second time.
 Reference New York State Diploma/Credential Requirements: Local diploma for English Language Learners.

-The 4th mathematics examination can be selected from the list of Department Approved Alternative Examinations.
+1The 4th mathematics examination can be selected from the list of Department Approved Alternative Examinations.